box/developer.box.com/pages/sign/technical-use-cases/sign-structured-docs.md

 assigned to signer 1, with the label `enter your complete name`, and using an id of `tag_full_name`.

-Check out this support note for a complete description of all the tags available.
+Check out this [support note][support-tags] for a complete description of all the tags available.

 Setting the tags to the same `color` as the background will make them invisible, but they will still be there.